Differentiating the multipoint Expected Improvement for optimal batch design: Conclusion

 \subsubsection{Acknowledgement}

 Part of this work has been conducted within the frame of the ReDice Consortium, gathering industrial (CEA, EDF, IFPEN, IRSN, Renault) and academic (\'Ecole des Mines de Saint-\'Etienne, INRIA, and the University of Bern) partners around advanced methods for Computer Experiments.
+The authors wish to thank Dylan Cable for reporting typos in the appendix.

-\section{Appendix : Differential calculus}
+\section{Appendix: Differential calculus}

 \begin{itemize} \item $\gan$ and $\gbn$ are functions giving respectively the mean of $\YY(\XX)$ and its covariance.
 Each component of these functions is either a linear or a quadratic combination of the trend function $\mmu$ or the covariance function $C$ evaluated at different points of $\XX$.
 The results are obtained by matrix differentiation.
 See the appendix B of \cite{ginsbourger:dicekrigingoptim} for a similar calculus. \item $\gcn$ (resp. $\gdn$) is the affine (resp. linear) tranformation of the mean vector $\mm$ into $\mm^{(k)}$ (resp. the covariance matrix $\Sigma$ into $\Sigma^{(k)}$).
 The differentials are then expressed in terms of the same linear transformation :